KiCad/kicad-library-utils/README.md

     # first get into pcb directory
     cd pcb

-    # run the script passing
+    # run the script to check all footprints
     ./check_3d_coverage.py

+    # run the script to check only the specified .pretty folder
+    ./check_3d_coverage.py --prettty Housings_SOIC

     # run the following command to see other options
     ./check_3d_coverage.py -h